baadams/baadams.github.io/_pages/research.md

 <img align="right" src="/assets/images/cycle_5.png" alt="Evolve" width="400px" >

-Our research connects the lithosphere to the atmosphere through the interactions of rivers, glaciers, volcanoes, faults, and precipitation.<br/>
+Our research connects the lithosphere to the atmosphere through the interactions of rivers, glaciers, volcanoes, faults, and precipitation.
+We rely on a broad set of tools including topographic analysis, geo- and thermochronology, field mapping, remotely sensed data analysis, geochemistry, thermo-kinematic modeling, landscape evolution modeling, and physical experiments.

-Some of us work more in the lab, some in the field, others in the digital.<br/><br/><br/><br/><br/><br/>
+Some of us work more in the lab, some in the field, others in the digital.

 ## River dynamics